NetheriteDeveloper/Mercury.js/README.md

 ``` js
 javascript:(function () {var a = document.createElement('script');a.src = 'https://www.mercuryworld.ml/js/script.js';document.body.appendChild(a);}())
 ```
-## if plan 1 doesn't work, type "javascript:" into bookmarks bar then paste the code
+## if plan 1 doesn't work, type "javascript:" into search then paste the code
 If you would like to suggest any features join the JServices discord or make an issue on the github repo!

 # Deployments